2025 Asia Cup Rising Stars

-The 2025 Asia Cup Rising Stars (also known as DP World Asia Cup Rising Stars for sponsorship reasons) is the inaugural edition of the Asia Cup Rising Stars that is being played in November 2025 in Qatar.
-Eight teams are competing in the tournament, including 'A' teams, i.e. the reserve squads from India, Pakistan, Sri Lanka, Afghanistan, and Bangladesh, as well as 3 qualifiers from the 2024 ACC Men's Premier Cup.
-The tournament is organised by the Asian Cricket Council (ACC).
+The 2025 Asia Cup Rising Stars (also known as DP World Asia Cup Rising Stars for sponsorship reasons) was the inaugural edition of the Asia Cup Rising Stars that was played in November 2025 in Qatar.
+Eight teams competed in the tournament, including 'A' teams, i.e. the reserve squads from India, Pakistan, Sri Lanka, Afghanistan, and Bangladesh, as well as three qualifiers from the 2024 ACC Men's Premier Cup.
+The tournament was organised by the Asian Cricket Council (ACC).

 Teams

 The participating teams were placed in the following groups.